saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 > It is also an excellent way to be the envy of all your friends as you'll look like some kind of computer genius, with capabilities nothing short of magic-like [🧙‍♀️](https://tenor.com/view/clapping-harry-potter-applause-smile-happy-gif-5297465)

-Before reading on, you'll want to have read [terminal basics](./terminal-basics.md)
+Before reading on, you'll want to have read [terminal basics](./terminal-basics.md).

-You'll also want to make sure that you have **Git** installed and an account on **GitHub** (the two often get confused, however they're different things)
+You'll also want to make sure that you have **Git** installed and an account on **GitHub** (the two often get confused, however they're different things):

 - [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Create GitHub Account](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/signing-up-for-a-new-github-account) and let us know you need to join the saud-learning-services organization

 ### Downloading a Project (Terminal)
-> Optional for LS Ops
+Keep in mind that this is **OPTIONAL** for LS Ops!

 Using the `cd` command, navigate to a folder where you'd like to store and run the project.
-We recommend keeping all Sauder LS projects in a single folder for ease of management

-> 💡 Something like `.../Documents/GitHub/Sauder-Learning-Services`
+> 💡 We recommend keeping all Sauder LS projects in a single folder for ease of management.
+Something like `.../Documents/GitHub/Sauder-Learning-Services` will do the trick.

 Once you've navigated to the folder, you'll want to **clone** the project into it.
-This can be done using with:
+This can be done using with running this command in terminal:

 `$ git clone <URL>` (where `<URL>` is HTTPS link copied from the GitHub repo)